 Do’s & Don’ts 3-4 Weeks After Extraction

 You can do things normally at this point.
 It may feel “weird”, and you may have slight tenderness when you eat hard foods, but, all in all, you should be good.
 Make sure to take good care of your oral health.
-If you’re planning to get dental implants or crowns, you may have to wait for a few months after the tooth extraction healing stages.
+If you’re planning to get crowns or dental implants in Turkey, you may have to wait for a few months after the tooth extraction healing stages.
 Talk to your doctor about this.

 Healing After Multiple Tooth Extractions